tenent007963/Photo2PPT/README.md

  1. Adding more features / plugins
 	a. datastream encrypting
 	b. multiroom through generate / scan qr
- 2. Add support for pasting local image files
- 3. "Status" socket able to check if server side is online and return appropriate info
+ 2. "Status" socket able to check if server side is online and return appropriate info
- 4. Simplify code
+ 3. Simplify code